8051Enthusiast/at51/README.md

 ```
 ## base
 This application tries to determine the load address of a firmware image (which in the best case only includes the actual firmware that will be on the device).
-It loads the first 64k of a given file and for each offset determines how many `ljmp`s/`lcall`s jump right behind `ret` instructions, as that is the place where new functions normally starts.
+It loads the first 64k of a given file and for each offset from `0` to `0x10000` determines how many `ljmp`s/`lcall`s jump right behind `ret` instructions, as that is the place where new functions normally starts.
-The offset is interpreted cyclically inside the 16-bit space, which means that at offset 0xffe0, the first 0x20 bytes are loaded at 0xffe0-0xffff and the rest is then loaded at the start of the address space.
+The offset can also be interpreted cyclically inside the 16-bit space (with `-c`), which means that at offset 0xffe0, the first 0x20 bytes are loaded at 0xffe0-0xffff and the rest is then loaded at the start of the address space.
 The likeliness of the output is the amount of jumps and calls that target instructions right behind `ret`s, as in this example:
 ```
 Index by likeliness: